 Threshold

-Jennifer Richter presents a series of poems that explore the many facets of the term “threshold.”
+Threshold is a searing portrait of healing, the courage it takes to bridge the gulfs that divide, and the wonder of the ties that bind.
 Throughout the collection, the narrator experiences several acts of threshing, or separating—from birth and the small yet profound distances that part a mother and child, to the separation caused by illness and its toll on relationships.
 At the same time, she is progressively gathering, piecing together the remnants of her life, collecting her children into her arms, and welcoming a future without pain.
 Pain is often present in these poems, as the narrator frequently confronts her own threshold for enduring a ravaging illness.
 Her harrowing struggle through recovery is chronicled by a poem at the end of each section, tracing her powerful journey from deep suffering to a fragile yet steadfast sense of hope.

 Threshold sparkles with a shaped brilliance.
 Each poem is intensely believable because there isn’t a decorous flare of language here.
 To cross the threshold is to (pro)claim the metaphysical that resides in the everyday.”